Nsustain/.github/profile/README.md

-anyone who works closely with the environment - such as farmers, environmentalists, and scientists - can communicate with open-source developers who are willing to do good things for the environment and sustainability.
+anyone who works closely with the environment - such as farmers, environmentalists, and scientists - can communicate with open-source developers who are willing to help out for the environment and sustainability.

 <br>